From Bell Products to Greenberger-Horne-Zeilinger states: Quantum Memories via emergent Hamiltonians: Summary and Outlook

-Finally, concerning experimental explorations, one limiting characteristic of actual devices is the inherent presence of decoherence, which can ultimately spoil the perfect quantum memory that the active application of the Emergent Hamiltonian endows.
-While this is a fundamental bottleneck, we notice that the role decoherence plays is to scramble the eigenstates of $\hat {\cal M}(t)$, finally preventing the preservation of one of its highly entangled eigenstates.
-Nonetheless, the scrambling time scale is expected to scale inversely with the energy gap.
-Since the gaps can be tuned via an appropriate manipulation of the parent Hamiltonian $\hat H_0$, this means that one can often prolong the time scales in which the system behaves as a quantum memory.
+Finally, concerning experimental explorations, one limiting characteristic of actual devices is the inherent presence of decoherence, which can ultimately spoil the ideal quantum memory enabled by the emergent Hamiltonian.
+Incoherent processes such as relaxation and dephasing progressively suppress phase coherence and redistribute population, thereby degrading eigenstates of $\hat{\cal M}(t)$.
+A quantitative analysis of these effects for the GHZ case is presented in Appendix~\ref{sec:noise}.

+Nonetheless, \emph{coherent} scrambling arising from imperfect control or residual interactions is expected to occur on a time scale that scales inversely with the energy gap.
+Since these gaps can be tuned through appropriate manipulation of the parent Hamiltonian $\hat H_0$, one can prolong the operational memory window: large spectral gaps intrinsically suppress coherent (unitary) perturbations by energetically isolating the target eigenstate.

 It is worth emphasizing that the emergent-Hamiltonian framework naturally acts as a design toolbox: the parent Hamiltonian \(\hat H_{0}\) fixes the eigenspectrum, while the driving Hamiltonian \(\hat H_{f}\) shapes the dynamics.
-This two-Hamiltonian structure allows one to engineer both preparation and storage of entangled states, ensuring that a desired state can be made an eigenstate of \(\hat H_{0}\) and at the same time stabilized against decoherence.
-In this way, the framework provides a flexible and experimentally relevant route to controlled realization of long-lived quantum memories.
+This two-Hamiltonian structure enables one to engineer both preparation and storage of entangled states, ensuring that a desired state can be made an eigenstate of \(\hat H_{0}\) and stabilized against coherent perturbations.
+In this way, the framework provides a flexible and experimentally relevant route toward the controlled realization of long-lived quantum memories.
+0.1in